praiwann/itmx-kaggle/README.md

 A modern data pipeline for analyzing Ethereum transaction networks to detect phishing accounts, built with Prefect, dbt, DuckDB, and PySpark.

+## 📌 Important Notes

+**Project Context:**
+- This project was created for researching efficient ETL pipeline development on local infrastructure (cloud solutions are not the primary focus)
+- The data model design is based on specific requirements from ITMX, a developer and service provider of Thailand's electronic payment infrastructure
+- **⚡ The answer to ITMX's questions can be found in the `gold_transaction_summary` model**
+- The project can be further enhanced to consolidate all pipeline runs under Prefect control flow (currently dbt runs independently, but the infrastructure is already in place)

 ## Overview

 This project implements an end-to-end data pipeline for processing and analyzing Ethereum transaction data from a Kaggle competition dataset.
 It uses a medallion architecture (Bronze -> Silver -> Gold) to transform raw network graph data into analytical insights about phishing patterns in Ethereum transactions.